learn-co-curriculum/dsc-exploring-your-data/README.md

 ## Summary

-In this lesson, you learned how to:

-* Check the distribution of various columns
-* Examine the descriptive statistics of a dataset
-* Create visualizations to help better understand a dataset
+In this lesson, you reviewed descriptive statistics and data visualizations -- two critical components of EDA.
+Specifically, you reviewed the `.describe()` method for obtaining the descriptive statistics of a DataFrame.
+You then saw how you can use data visualizations like histograms, KDE plots, and joint plots to gain some insight into your data!